 That is why an individual suffering from alcohol dependence should seek treatment immediately.
 Sadly, most individuals addicted to alcohol go through a denial phase where they do not see their alcohol use as a problem.

 Tolerance to alcohol increases over time and most individuals refuse to acknowledge that alcohol use is a problem.
 Use of alcohol has crossed over from casual social drinking to alcohol dependence when a person is unable to stop alcohol consumption despite negative consequences.
 Alcohol use is a problem is it:

 - Is used to cope with stress

 - Leads to financial distress or job loss

-- Causes an increase in risky behaviour
+- Causes an increase in risky behavior

 - Produces tremors when consumption is stopped abruptly

-If your loved one has issues with alcohol, it is important to broach the subject in a non-judgemental manner.
-Instead fof saying. â€śYou are an alcoholic!â€ť try, â€śYou may have issues with alcohol.â€ť Do not conclude that the individual has a problem with alcohol on your own.
+If your loved one has issues with alcohol, it is important to broach the subject in a non-judgmental manner.
+Instead of saying. â€śYou are an alcoholic!â€ť try, â€śYou may have issues with alcohol.â€ť Do not conclude that the individual has a problem with alcohol on your own.
 The individual affected by alcohol may also be more open to suggestions from an objective third party.
 The goal is to not make the person defensive but encourage him or her to engage with treatment professionals.
 Try to get a substance abuse treatment professional involved so that they can do a professional assessment.